Littorina saxatilis: Habitat

 This species frequently lives in salt marshes. it can also be found in crevices of intertidal bedrock, in empty barnacle shells, and under rocks.
 Like many other periwinkles, this species can survive long exposures out of the water.

-The species has been recorded alive from depth range 0 – 46 m or up to 183 m (for shells only).
+The species has been recorded alive from depth range 0–46 m or up to 183 m (for shells only).

 In the exposed Galician coast in the Northern Spain, two well differentiated ecotypes are adapted to different shore levels and habitats.
 The RB ecotype (Ridged and Banded) lives on barnacles in the upper shore.
 This ecotype displays a larger and more robust shell to resist the attack from predators such as crabs, and a smaller shell aperture in order to reduce the desiccation due to high sunshine exposure.
 The SU ecotype (Smooth and Unbanded) is found at the lower shore living on mussels.
 This ecotype shows a smaller and thinner shell with a wider shell aperture to allocate a relatively larger muscular foot providing a higher ability to avoid the dislodgment caused by the heavy wave action.
 Both ecotypes coexist in an intermediate habitat at the middle shore.

 Genetics

 Littorina saxatilis has been shown to be an excellent model system for speciation genetics.
-In the seminal 2001 paper, Wilding et al demonstrated, using amplified fragment length polymorphism, that the low shore M form of the species were divergent from the high shore H form at number of loci despite gene flow between the forms.
+In the 2001 paper, Wilding and colleagues demonstrated, using amplified fragment length polymorphism, that the low shore M form of the species were divergent from the high shore H form at number of loci despite gene flow between the forms.